For detailed information about the DATE 2016 TPC meeting, please visit the event’s website at: http://date2016tpc.fau.de

 Modeling and specification methodologies for complex HW-SW systems; (formal) models of computation and their (static) analysis; modeling and analysis of functional and non-functional system properties; concurrency models; multi-domain/multi-criteria specifications and models; application and workload models; requirements engineering; system-level modeling and simulation of multi- and many-core SoCs; Transaction Level Modeling (TLM) and model refinement; modeling of system adaptivity; system modeling and specification languages; model-driven engineering; meta-modeling; executable specifications; specification driven design and validation flows.

-Chair: Andreas Herkersdorf, Technische Universität München, DE, Contact Andreas Herkersdorf
+Chair: Andreas Herkersdorf, TU München, DE, Contact Andreas Herkersdorf

-Co-Chair: Nikil Dutt, University of California Irvine, US, Contact Nikil Dutt
+Co-Chair: Nikil Dutt, Unviersity of California, Irvine, US, Contact Nikil Dutt

 High-level and system-level synthesis techniques; high-level design languages; system-level models for design and optimization; methods for hardware/software co-design and partitioning; control and data flow analysis; hardware/software interface and protocol communication synthesis; interface-based and correct-by-construction designs; high-level and system-level scheduling, allocation and binding techniques; multi-objective optimization techniques (performance, power, reliability, security) for high-level and system design; platform-based and reuse-centric design methods and architectures; hw/sw design patterns for multi-core system on chip (MPSoC) and distributed, networked embedded systems; system-level design of heterogeneous computing systems.